 The head of household then blesses the bitter herbs.
 Barukh ata Adonai, Eloheinu melekh ha’olam, asher kidshanu b’mitzvotav v’tzivanu al akhilat maror.
 “Blessed are You, Lord our God, king of the universe, who has made us holy by the law and has commanded us to eat bitter herbs.”

-The principle and foundation of the Spiritual Exercises of St. Ignatius is that we are created to serve God.
+This deeper meaning of the maror finds its reflection in the Spiritual Exercises of St. Ignatius, which have as their principle and foundation that we are created to serve God.
 We are to make ourselves indifferent to all created things, as far as our free will allows, so that we do not desire health over sickness, riches over poverty, honor over dishonor, long life over short life.
 We are to desire only what is most conducive to the end for which we were created: To know, love and serve God in this life, that we might be happy with him in the life to come.

 10. The Sandwich